steffanossa/derivation_of_waste_mgmt_profiles/Exploratory_Data_Analysis.md

-help of these data, we are to draw up profiles of the municipalities, which we can cluster them with regard to their descriptive characteristics, in particular the key figures of waste management, but also geographical and economic factors. \[^1\]: Municipal waste is all waste collected and treated by or for municipalities.
-It includes waste from households including bulky waste, similar waste from trade and commerce, office buildings, institutions and small businesses, as well as yard and garden waste, street sweepings and the contents of waste containers. yard and garden waste, street sweepings and the contents of waste containers.
-The definition includes waste from municipal sewage networks and their treatment as well as waste from construction and demolition work.
+help of these data, we are to draw up profiles of the municipalities, which we can cluster them with regard to their descriptive characteristics, in particular the key figures of waste management, but also geographical and economic factors.

 ## Exploratory Data Analysis

-Get an overview of what the data set is about.
+Get an overview of the data set.

 ``` r
 wm_df <- load2("data/waste_management.RData")